MassMesh/autoygg/README.md

 $ yggdrasilctl getSelf
 ```

 *WARNING*: in this configuration, this autoygg server will provide internet egress to any client that registers itself.
-To limit which clients can use the server, change WhitelistEnabled to *true* in server.yaml and create a file named */etc/autoygg/whitelist.yaml*.
+To limit which clients can use the server, change AllowlistEnabled to *true* in server.yaml and create a file named */etc/autoygg/allowlist.yaml*.
 Add your client yggdrasil IP to that file, e.g. like this:

 ```
 ---
-Whitelist:
+Allowlist:
 - 200:1234:5678:9000:0000:0000:0000:0001
 ```

 Note: the `autoygg-server` program will automatically refresh all its config files when they change.
-There is no need to restart it after modifying the main config file, the whitelist or blacklist.
+There is no need to restart it after modifying the main config file, the allowlist or denylist.

 2) run `autoygg-server`, e.g. in screen: